-- Emergency Department – pediatric, neonatal and patients with disabilities may be accompanied by one support person
+- In the Emergency Department, pediatric and neonatal patients and patients with disabilities may have one support person.

-All approved visitors will be screened upon entry to the hospital for temperature, respiratory symptoms and exposure and/or pending test results.
-Visitors will not be granted access for failed or refused screening.
+All approved visitors upon entry to the hospital will be screened for temperature, respiratory symptoms, possible exposure and pending Coronavirus test results.
+Approved visitors will not be granted access for failed or refused screening.

 Restrictions for Hospital Entry/Exit

 We are limiting hospital entry points to facilitate employee, physician, visitor and vendor screening and community safety.